ceejbot/galls-law/one-shot.md

 # git deploy

 Ansible to set it up once.
 Git to deploy.
+(Not the @mafintosh future!)

 `git push origin +master:deploy-production`
 `git push origin +master:deploy-staging`